Simanjiro Maasai Training Initiative – Tanzania

 Simanjiro groups is the name given to the six Maasai groups trained in Biosand water filter construction in November 2017.
 The groups have a total number of 109 members.

-This report covers what we have achieved, planned activities that we have not achieved, when to achieve them, challenges faced and way forward.
+This report covers what we have achieved, planned activities that we have not achieved, when to achieve them, challenges faced and the way forward.

 The planned activities on implementing the project went as follows:

 - Public community awareness on bio-sand water filters on human hygiene and sanitation